 How shared ownership works

-In shared ownership you buy a share of the property – between 25 per cent and 75 per cent.
+Shared ownership schemes allow you to buy a share of the property – between 25 per cent and 75 per cent.
 This is calculated on the full open market value.
 You can usually buy extra shares and in some cases you may be able to ‘staircase’ to 100% ownership.
 Some rural schemes do not allow full ownership, this is to make sure that there is always a stock of affordable housing in rural locations.

-The housing association owns the remaining share and you pay rent on that share.
-The annual rent paid is a maximum of 2.75% of the share’s value.
+A housing provider owns the remaining share and you pay rent on that share.
+The annual rent paid is typically 2.5% of the share’s value.

 Shared ownership properties are always leasehold homes.
-This means you own them for a fixed period of time, usually 99 years.
+This means you own them for a fixed period of time.

-The Council works in partnership with a number of housing associations to build affordable housing to buy, including providing grant funding to invest in new homes each year.
-Shared ownership homes are advertised through the local Help to Buy Agent.
+The Council works in partnership with a number of housing providers to build affordable housing to buy.
+This includes providing grant funding to invest in new homes each year.